- What is shiatsu?

 --Reduce your carbon footprint by taking the bus to my office and I will reimburse you the cost of your fare ($5).
 My Richmond Square office is reachable on weekends by RIPTA busses #33 and #34.

---$10 discount on a 60 min treatment for frequent clients and Brown University students and staff.
+--$10 discount on a 60 min treatment for weekly clients and Brown University students and staff.
 My shiatsu practice participates in Brown's Bear Bargains Program.